dmrub/kube-utils/README.md

 ## kube-get-gpu-pods

-Get list of Kubernetes pods that use GPUs, currently only NVIDIA GPUs are supported.
+Get the list of Kubernetes pods that use GPUs, currently only NVIDIA GPUs are supported.

+## kube-get-gpu-nodes

+Get the list of Kubernetes nodes that contain and use GPUs, currently only NVIDIA GPUs are supported.

 ## kube-shlib.sh